 Claire completed a Bachelor of Science at Deakin University Waurn Ponds, before completing an Honours in Health and Medical Sciences (2020), both with Deakin and the NCFH.
 Claire first joined the NCFH as a Research Assistant in 2021, and now works on the Shifting Gears and Gear Up projects as a project officer.

 Amity is an early career researcher and a grain grower from Telangatuk East.
 With extensive career experiences Amity has remained committed to working with agriculture-dependent communities to achieve economic development outcomes and capacity building through training and education.
 Following the completion of her doctorate, Amity joined the research team to support educational programs and to contribute to research in farm safety.

 Tracey joined NCFH in 2009 and lives and works with her husband on their sheep and cropping farm in Western Victoria.

 Jordan is a qualified ICT professional with deep experience in Engineering, Project management and Agile.
-He has worked in technical and leadership roles for more than 10 years across Europe and now settled in Melbourne, VIC.
-He joined the National Centre for Farmer Health (NCFH) to help delivering the organisation’s new web platform and lead the digital transformation of new services.
-He has a sound track record of executing Agile transformations, mentoring high efficient cross-functional teams and leading the execution of variety of IT projects.
+He has worked in technical and leadership roles for more than 10 years across Europe and is now settled in Melbourne, VIC.
+He joined the National Centre for Farmer Health (NCFH) to help deliver the organisation’s new web platform and lead the digital transformation of new services.
+He has a sound track record of executing Agile transformations, mentoring highly efficient cross-functional teams and leading the execution of a variety of IT projects.
 Jordan is passionate about innovations and everything digital.